MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/security-operations-applications.md

 |-|-|-|-|-|
 | How and when your Key Vaults are accessed and by whom| Medium| [Azure Key Vault logs](../../key-vault/general/logging.md?tabs=Vault)| Resource type: Key Vaults| Look for: any access to Key Vault outside regular processes and hours, any changes to Key Vault ACL.<br>[Microsoft Sentinel template](https://github.com/Azure/Azure-Sentinel/blob/master/Hunting%20Queries/AzureDiagnostics/AzureKeyVaultAccessManipulation.yaml)<br><br>[Sigma rules template](https://github.com/SigmaHQ/sigma/tree/master/rules/cloud/azure) |

-After setting up Azure Key Vault, be sure to [enable logging](../../key-vault/general/howto-logging.md?tabs=azure-cli), which shows [how and when your Key Vaults are accessed](../../key-vault/general/logging.md?tabs=Vault), and [configure alerts](../../key-vault/general/alert.md) on Key Vault to notify assigned users or distribution lists via email, phone call, text message, or [event grid](../../key-vault/general/event-grid-overview.md) notification if health is impacted.
-Additionally, setting up [monitoring](../../key-vault/general/alert.md) with Key Vault insights will give you a snapshot of Key Vault requests, performance, failures, and latency.
+After you set up Azure Key Vault, [enable logging](../../key-vault/general/howto-logging.md?tabs=azure-cli).
+This shows [how and when your Key Vaults are accessed](../../key-vault/general/logging.md?tabs=Vault), and [configure alerts](../../key-vault/general/alert.md) on Key Vault to notify assigned users or distribution lists via email, phone call, text message, or [event grid](../../key-vault/general/event-grid-overview.md) notification if health is affected.
+In addition, setting up [monitoring](../../key-vault/general/alert.md) with Key Vault insights gives you a snapshot of Key Vault requests, performance, failures, and latency.
 [Log Analytics](../../azure-monitor/logs/log-analytics-overview.md) also has some [example queries](../../azure-monitor/logs/queries.md) for Azure Key Vault that can be accessed after selecting your Key Vault and then under “Monitoring” selecting “Logs”.

 ### End-user consent